TudosaVictor/Project-Manual-Testing/README.md

   - the Test Plan Document should be ready

-  - exploratory regression testing must be performed on X module, which includes the Dependents section
+  - exploratory regression testing must be performed on Admin module, which includes the Dependents section

    <h2> 1.1.3 Exit criteria defined </h2>